JairParra/Dating_Rental_Database_Project/user_interface/README.md

   - `config(filename='database.ini', section='postgresql')`: Provides configurations for database access. the text file `database.ini` must exist under the same directory, and contains database connection parameters.
   - `query_executer(stmt, verbose=True)`: Accepts a SQL statement as an input, assumed to be correct and end by a semi-colon.
 If `verbose==True`, it will display the input query along with the output. **returns** a Pandas dataframe with the output query along with the approprite columns.

+### visualizations.py
+- `visualizations.py`: Contains visualizations on statistics and other interesting analyses of the database.

 ### connection_example.py
 - `connection_example.py`: Contains an example script showing how to connect to, execute queries in the database and fetch the results.

 ### database.ini
 - Text file containing database configuration parameters.